 Aligning Leaders on Growth: How One Firm Chose Its Three Revenue Priorities

-Every CEO leading a high-growth professional services firm has faced a similar problem: Your executive team and board agree on the goal, but they can’t agree on how to get there.
+Every CEO leading a high-growth professional services firm has faced a similar problem: Your leadership team and board agree on the goal, but they can’t agree on how to get there.
 Unison helps CEOs turn that friction into alignment.
 Here is how we partnered with one firm to get it done.

 Context